 Grayanotoxin is a natural neurotoxin found in Mad Honey.
 When the human body consumes some grayanotoxin, even in small amounts, it creates reactions described as stoned, high, dizzy, sedated or euphoric, and sometimes leads to hallucinations.

-“I tried mad honey with my girlfriend, it was super nice trip.
-No hallucinations but after 10-15 min i felt the first body heat, small nausea and firstly we were a bit asleep.
+“I tried mad honey with my girlfriend, it was a super nice trip.
+No hallucinations but after 10-15 min I felt the first body heat, small nausea and firstly we were a bit asleep.
 After 1 hour it kicked in harder, full energy, crazy laughs and super horny so we had couple of drinks on top of it...”
-Check our Mad Honey products on our shop www.themadhoney.net/shop
+Check out our Mad Honey products and reviews to find out more.

 Scientists and aficionados say it also has powerful medicinal benefits.
 Mad honey is used as a herbal medicine for its antibacterial, antiseptic and antioxidant properties as for the treatment of sexual dysfunction, hypertension, heart disease, diabetes, and arthritis.
 It is overall a great boost for the immune system used since thousand of years!